awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting.md

 This includes Intel MPI, Intel Parallel Studio, and related files\.

 `/opt/sge`
+Starting with version 2\.11\.5, AWS ParallelCluster doesn't support the use of SGE or Torque schedulers\.
 This includes Son of Grid Engine and related files\. \(Conditional, only if [`scheduler`](cluster-definition.md#scheduler)` = sge`\.\)

 `/opt/slurm`
 This includes Slurm Workload Manager and related files\. \(Conditional, only if [`scheduler`](cluster-definition.md#scheduler)` = slurm`\.\)

 `/opt/torque`
+Starting with version 2\.11\.5, AWS ParallelCluster doesn't support the use of SGE or Torque schedulers\.
 This includes Torque Resource Manager and related files\. \(Conditional, only if [`scheduler`](cluster-definition.md#scheduler)` = torque`\.\)

 ## Troubleshooting issues in NICE DCV<a name="nice-dcv-troubleshooting"></a>